Click on each myth below to reveal the real truth

-An overwhelming majority of customers use a payday loan or advance to address an unexpected expense.
+An overwhelming majority of customers use payday loans or advances to address a unexpected expenses.
 Nearly half of these customers said that they considered another source of credit, including a bank, credit union, and/or credit card before obtaining a payday advance.

 When an immediate, short-term need arises, OCLA member companies help consumers address this need.
-A payday advance, however, is not a long-term solution for ongoing budget management.
-Chronic use can lead to financial hardship.
+A payday advance, however, is not a long-term solution for ongoing budget management, and chronic use can lead to financial hardship.
 If you find yourself repeatedly falling short between paydays, it may be time to consider long-term credit solutions or credit counseling.

 To obtain credit counseling services, contact the National Foundation for Credit Counseling.
-The NFCC is a national network of nonprofit Financial Care Centers dedicated to helping people learn how to budget and use credit wisely.
-Call 800.388.2227 800.388.2227 to find a center near you.
+The NFCC is a national network of nonprofit financial care centers dedicated to helping people learn how to budget and use credit wisely.
+Call 800.388.2227 to find a center near you.

 - Short-term loans reduce the “welfare” of customers.